Coderdotnew/intro_web_apps_dgm/01_class/01_ruby_basics/README.md

 ##### You're doing great!
 These concepts will become much more clear as you begin to write your own Ruby code.
 Let's start our first code along!

 # code_along
 In this first code along, we are going to use a tool called **IRB**, or Interactive Ruby.
-IRB is a **REPL** (read-evaluate,-print-loop), which is like a simple computer programming environmnet that takes user inputs, evaluates them, and returns the result to the user.
+IRB is a **REPL** (read-evaluate,-print-loop), which is like a simple computer programming environment that takes user inputs, evaluates them, and returns the result to the user.

-IRB is NOT a proper programming environment and does *NOT* save work.
-It will be used very briefly in these first few lessons until we become more comfortable running ruby files.
+IRB is not a proper programming environment and does not save work.
+It will be used very briefly in these first few lessons until we become more comfortable running Ruby files.

-- In your terminal, type `irb` into your command line and press `enter` and should see: (note: the 2.2.0 is the Ruby version install in your computer, but you may see 2.2.1 which is even newer.
-Both work.)
+- In your terminal, type `irb` into your command line and press `enter` and should see: (note: the 2.3.0 is the Ruby version)

 ```
 2.2.0 :001 >